w3villa-harsh-kumar/test/README.md

 ```
 git init
 ```
-output
+Creates a new local repository with the specified name in the current directory.

+Output:
 ```
 Initialized empty Git repository in /home/user/Desktop/.git/
 ```
-Creates a new local repository with the specified name.

 ```
 git clone